A cough isn’t usually concerning unless it lingers for more than two weeks or you have additional symptoms such as difficulty breathing.

 - fractured ribs

-These are very rare, and they’ll normally cease when the cough disappears.
+These are very rare, and they’ll normally stop when your cough disappears.

 A cough that’s the symptom of a more serious condition is unlikely to go away on its own.
 If left untreated, the condition could worsen and cause other symptoms.

-While infrequent coughing is necessary to clear the airways, there are ways you can prevent other coughs.
+Infrequent coughing is necessary to clear your airways.
+But there are ways you can prevent other coughs.

 Smoking is a common contributor to a chronic cough.
 It can be very difficult to cure a smoker’s cough.

-There are a wide variety of methods available to help you stop smoking, from gadgets to advice groups and support networks.
-After you stop smoking, you’ll be much less likely to catch colds or experience a chronic cough.
+There are a wide variety of methods available to help you if you decide to quit smoking, from gadgets to advice groups and support networks.
+If you quit smoking, you’ll be much less likely to catch colds or experience a chronic cough.

-If you need help adjusting your diet, your doctor may be able to advise you or refer you to a dietitian.
+If you need help adjusting your diet, a doctor may be able to advise you or refer you to a dietitian.

-If you can, you should avoid anyone with a contagious illness, such as bronchitis, to avoid coming into contact with germs.
+If you can, avoid anyone with a contagious illness such as bronchitis.
+This will reduce your chances of coming into contact with germs.

 Wash your hands frequently and don’t share utensils, towels, or pillows.

-If you have existing medical conditions that increase your chances of developing a cough, such as GERD or asthma, consult your doctor about different management strategies.
-Once the condition is managed, you may find that your cough disappears, or becomes much less frequent.
+If you have existing medical conditions that increase your chances of developing a cough, such as GERD or asthma, ask a doctor about different management strategies.
+Once you manage your condition, you may find that your cough disappears or becomes much less frequent.